5 speed transmission,

 Do not over-tighten the neutral switch!
 Be careful not to distort the switch body nor the spade connectors.
 With switches that have prongs downwards, that is easy, use a proper depth of socket.
 Do not overtorque!

 ***If the switch is OK, but just weeping or leaking a bit, you can fix the leak, using the procedure I outlined above.

 10. After you replace the switch/washer, and before you install the aluminum spacer, do not forget to install the wires!
 If they do not fit moderately tightly onto the switch male spades, squeeze, slightly, the females.
 It is a VERY good idea to test the switch electrically as previously noted; to be sure the switch is working.
-You should have the neutral lamp ON in neutral.
+Once connected, the neutral lamp should be lighted ONLY in neutral.
 If you have the lamp on in all 5 gear positions ...you likely installed the wrong switch.
 The proper washer is needed too.
-BUT...check to be sure you did not pinch wires.
+Check to be sure you did not pinch wires.
 Both styles of neutral switch close their circuit to turn the light on.
 The difference has to do with the cam changes.
 That is, whether or not the switch plunger sits on a hill, or a valley of the cam, in neutral.
 Thus, the physical direction for switch operation is reversed between the two styles of switches ...one has its plunger OUT for turning the switch ON, the other has the plunger inwards to turn the switch ON.

 The two push-on wires to the switch can be interchanged at the switch; either can fit to either terminal.

 Some switches seem poorly made internally, and do not work properly ...yes, brand-new ones.
 Others have seen this too, with the brass switches from aftermarket suppliers.
 I always test switches before installing them.
 I also always seal the switches.